 The panel met for two days in London, UK in August 2016 and voted on six recommendations.
 The panel finalized two additional recommendations during two follow-up teleconferences in October 2016.
 Voting panelists participated as individuals rather than as representatives of organizations of which they were members.

 Formulating questions

-, evidence review and summary

-The steering committee used data from structured interviews of health workers involved in the international response to the West African EVD outbreak to inform the questions addressed by these guidelines.
+The steering committee used data from a quantitative survey and structured interviews of health workers involved in the international response to the West African EVD outbreak to inform the questions addressed by these guidelines.

+Search strategy and selection criteria

+The complete systematic review appears in the appendix.
+Briefly,

-The search strategy for our systematic review of interventions for shock and shock-like syndromes in resource-limited settings included an extensive list of illnesses that share characteristics with EVD and was not limited to specific interventions (appendix).
+the search strategy for our systematic review of interventions for shock and shock-like syndromes in resource-limited settings included an extensive list of illnesses that share characteristics with EVD (shock, ebola, cholera, sepsis and other severe diarrheal illnesses) and was not limited to specific interventions.
+We searched the following databases from inception to February 2016: Medline, Medline In-Process, Embase, Cochrane Database of Systematic Reviews, Cochrane Central, African Index Medicus, PubMed (supplemental for non-Medline records).

 Additional data to populate the evidence summary was acquired by a more targeted search of pre-MEDLINE and grey literature (e.g. medical history textbooks).

 The evidence summary followed the GRADE framework,9 in which confidence in evidence is rated “very low,” “low,” “moderate” or “high”.
 Confidence based on randomized controlled trials begins as high; confidence from observational studies begins as low.
 Confidence can be rated down for risk of bias,10 imprecision,11 inconsistency,12 indirectness,13 and publication bias.14 Observational evidence can be rated up for a large magnitude of association, a dose-response gradient or if all unaccounted confounders would increase confidence in estimates of effect.